 The Common Cold

-Easily contracted the common cold typically involves symptoms such as runny nose, a cough and a sore throat, although children may experience either one of these at any time.
+Easily contracted, the common cold typically involves symptoms such as runny nose, a cough and a sore throat, although children may experience either one of these at any time.
 The best medicine for this is lots of liquids and rest and soon your little one will feel right as rain.
+A nasal aspirator may be useful for helping to clear stuffy noses, especially if your little one is too young to blow their nose.
 In the event that your child suffers with aches, pains and shivers, contact your GP for a check-up to ensure that there are no underlying problems and your child is recovering properly.
 Some coughs can also last for over a week, but any longer than this and you must consult your GP for advice.

 Inflamed Sinuses and Airways

 In some cases many cold and flu symptoms can become much more severe resulting in inflamed sinuses and airways called sinusitis and bronchitis.
 Sinusitis symptoms are pain, discharge and swelling around the nose which can make it incredibly tender and uncomfortable.
 Bronchitis symptoms involve a heavy chesty cough and difficulty breathing.
 Both issues are very serious in young children and must be monitored to ensure that they don't worsen.
 If you think that your child may have developed one of these illnesses then consult your doctor for advice on how to deal with the problem.

 Home Remedies To Make Your Child More Comfortable

 Dealing with any of these colds can be unpleasant but there are a few remedies that you can try at home to ease your little one's symptoms.